 6. Great selection of things to do

-Boutique hotels are usually an extension of celebrating the city’s
+Boutique hotels are usually an extension of celebrating the city.
+Mainly on these three:

 - art, and